Band of Blue Home

 Mr. Infinger has taught at Spring Valley High School and at Gilbert High School.
 While at Gilbert High School, he was a brass instructor and visual tech.
 During that time, the Marching Indians, won two Class 2A Lower State titles and finish runner up at the 2A SCBDA State Championships.
 Mr. Infinger maintains a private studio, teaching young trumpet players.

-Rick Langdale, is a native of Walterboro, SC who is a graduate & former Drum Major of Colleton County High School and joins the Band of Blue staff as Leadership & Visual Instructor.
+Rick Langdale, is a native of Walterboro, SC who is a graduate & former Drum Major of Colleton County High School.
+Mr. Langdale is the Director of Bands for Easley High School.
+He is a clinician for the Band of Blue staff as Leadership & Visual Instructor.

 Upon graduating from CCHS, Mr. Langdale worked for Fred J Miller, Inc as a Drum Major/Student Leadership Instructor for the summers of 05 & 06 in Dayton, Ohio.
 As well as Rock Hill High School's "Band Of Distinction" serving as Drum Major Instructor in Fall of 05,06,& 07; also assisting in low brass instruction.
 He has served as the Leadership Instructor for Colleton County High School Band of Blue since 2005 and most recently assisting in the visual caption area.